dobrosldm/OcrPractice/README.md

 # OcrPractice
-Android application for Optical Characters Recognition
+Android application for Optical Characters Recognition made during practice in 2019 at ITMO University